phalcon-orphanage/docs/en/dispatcher.md

 ## Parameters
 ### Preparing
 By using events or hook points available by the [Phalcon\Mvc\Dispatcher][mvc-dispatcher], you can easily adjust your application to accept any URL schema that suits your application.
 This is particularly useful when upgrading your application and want to transform some legacy URLs.
-For instance you might want your URLs to be:
+For instance, you might want your URLs to be:

 ```
 https://domain.com/controller/key1/value1/key2/value